faif/blog/_posts/2022-07-29-map-no-side-effects.md

 - side effect
 ---

 When we want to write code that operates on a data structure, it is common to initially implement it for a single item, and then make it more general.
-In functional languages like Clojure I use the following pattern a lot to execute a function on all items of a data structure (aka collection):
+In functional languages like Clojure, I use the following pattern a lot, to execute a function on all items of a data structure (aka collection):

 {% highlight clojure %}
 (defn single-item-function [item]